Prag8855/aab/content/guides/kontist-review.md

 You can match Kontist bank transactions to receipts and invoices in Lexoffice.
 Most other banks also sync with Lexoffice, so this is nothing special.

-**Sometimes, some transactions don't sync.** One time, a client paid me.
+**One time, some transactions did not sync.** One time, a client paid me.
 I could see the transaction in Kontist, but not in Lexoffice.
 All other transactions were there.
 I manually marked the invoice as paid.

 A few months later, the missing transaction appeared in Lexoffice.
 There were a dozen more transactions, all of them very late.
 If this happened a little later, my [tax declaration](/glossary/Steuererkl%C3%A4rung) would have been wrong, and I could have been fined by the *Finanzamt*.
 This is really bad!

 Kontist also syncs in the other direction.
 You can do your bookkeeping in Lexoffice, and see the changes in Kontist.
 This is sometimes buggy, and transactions do not sync properly.

 In other cases, a transaction type exists in Lexoffice, but not in Kontist.
 A [trade tax](/glossary/Gewerbesteuer) payment can appear as an expense, and it makes the income tax calculation completely wrong.
+In other words, **syncing from Lexoffice to Kontist does not work**.

 ### Tax advisor access

 Your tax advisor needs to access your invoices and expenses to prepare your [income tax](/glossary/Steuererklärung) and [VAT](/glossary/Umsatzsteuererklärung) declarations.

 Your tax advisor can't access your Kontist account.
 Other business banks like [Qonto](/out/qonto) and [Holvi](/out/holvi) make it possible.
 Almost all bookkeeping software does.

-If you do your accounting with Kontist, you can only get a tax advisor through Kontist.
-Your bank should not decide which tax advisors you can work with.
+Instead, you must export MT940 data and send it to them manually, every month.

 ## Web app and mobile app